 After earning her Bachelors Degree from Columbia College, she began to work her own Genealogy as a “hobby”.
 This 30 year “hobby” eventually lead her to a Leader role with WikiTree.
 She leads the Templeton and McElmoyle Name Studies and the McElmoyle DNA Project.

 Rob has been interested in genealogy since a young age when his Aunt (who was a librarian) introduced him to the concept.
 Rob is the founder of DNAGedcom and cofounder of DNAAdoption.
 He became interested in DNA as a way to help his wife find her birth family.
-Even after succeeding in that goal, he has continue to help promote the ability to gather and share information.
+Even after succeeding in that goal, he has devoted time and work towards making it easier for other to use their DNA information by gathering their information more easily and visualizing their data.

 Gale French has been interested in genealogy for over 30 years; his family and natural curiosity has nurtured this interest in him.
 He has lived in Texas all his life and worked for IBM in the U.S. Space program at NASA's Johnson Space Center for 26 years and is now retired.
 His work with commercial imaging technology and document management has enhanced his genealogy organization and presentation.